nelhage/blog.nelhage.com/content/post/kubernetes.markdown

 code within the cluster with [a few lines of yaml][backend].
 And these primitives are very well thought-out and robustly implemented;
-"deployments" natively support incremental no-downtime deployments, inclnuding healthchecking of the underlying service and so on.
+"deployments" natively support incremental no-downtime deployments, including healthchecking of the underlying service and so on.
 And since the abstraction level is so high -- I'm really describing the logical units my application is built on, rather than the physical details -- the implementation will hopefully continue to improve and